Release: 17th August 2021

 We've written a complete guide to the improvements we've made, and it includes a checklist of the steps you need to take to upgrade your Keystone projects.
 Be sure to check it out!

 💡 While there are a lot of changes to this API, we've put a lot of effort into making the upgrade process as smooth as possible.
-If you get stuck or have questions, reach out to us in the Keystone community slack to get the help you need.
+If you have any questions, please don't hesitate to open a GitHub discussion.

 Our Custom Admin UI Pages guide has been expanded, with an example to make your custom pages look more like the Admin UI, as well as adding links to your custom pages from the Admin UI Navigation!